reab5555/OCEAN-Movie-Rating-Predictor/README.md

 ## Sample Data

-Below is a sample of our dataset, showing the aggregated Big Five personality traits (Openness, Conscientiousness, Extraversion, Agreeableness, Neuroticism) for some popular movies along with their IMDb ratings:
+Below is a sample of the dataset:

 | Movie Title | Openness | Conscientiousness | Extraversion | Agreeableness | Neuroticism | IMDb Rating |
 |-------------|----------|-------------------|-------------|---------------|-------------|-------------|